-Three (3) letters of recommendation should be sent directly by respondents to scsb-funding@mit.edu.
-Name of applicant should be stated in the subject line and in opening paragraph of letter.
-These recommendations should come from people other than your proposed advisor(s).
+- List names, titles, addresses, emails, and phone numbers of three (3) respondents who you will request to provide letters of recommendation on your behalf.
+Letters of recommendation should be sent directly by referees directly to SCSB at scsb-funding@mit.edu. - Name of applicant should be stated in the subject line and in opening paragraph of the letter.
+These three recommendations are in addition to the support letter(s) from your proposed advisor(s).